-6N: Scotland ends 38-year hoodoo vs England at Twickenham
+6N: Scotland beats England, ends 38-year Twickenham hoodoo

 That general lack of match sharpness contributed to England’s high early penalty count, the last of them — for a high tackle on Russell — earning Vunipola 10 minutes in the sin-bin.

-The Scots were 3-0 ahead by that point, thanks to Russell’s sixth-minute penalty, and took advantage of their numerical superiority by scoring a 30th-minute try through Van der Merwe following a sweeping move through the hands from the right to his left wing.
+The Scots were 3-0 ahead by that point, thanks to Russell’s sixth-minute penalty, and took advantage of their numerical superiority by scoring a 30th-minute try through Van der Merwe following a sweeping move from the right to his left wing.

-Receiving the ball near the touchline, Van der Merwe shrugged off Elliot Daly as he came inside off his left foot, barged through the challenges of Owen Farrell and Mark Wilson, and had enough momentum to ground for a try Russell couldn’t convert.
+Receiving the ball near the touchline, Van der Merwe shrugged off Elliot Daly as he came inside off his left foot, barged through the challenges of Farrell and Mark Wilson, and had enough momentum to ground for a try Russell couldn’t convert.

 England responded with some rare territory and a penalty from Farrell, before Russell was sin-binned in the 38th for tripping Ben Youngs after the England scrumhalf threw a dummy and drifted inside the flyhalf.